Penguinsecq/OTGv4-Thai/README.md

 # OTGv4-Thai
-My experience and translate about OTGv4 in Thai.
+My experience and translate about OTGv4 in Thai language.